 Objective two: Research

-Your second objective is to do some good old research, especially if you have zero ideas as to where to start with creating your email opt-in landing page, or how to do it.
+Your second objective is to do some good old fashioned research, especially if you have zero ideas as to where to start with creating your email opt-in landing page, or how to do it even.

-Look at other blogs and find out what those other folks are doing, here’s a few things you can dig on:
+Look at other blogs and find out what those other folks are doing, here’s a few things you can dig on when researching: